 On The Ball with Andrew Maraniss

-"On The Ball with Andrew Maraniss" is a captivating podcast that explores the intersection of sports, history, and society through thought-provoking conversations.
-Hosted by Andrew Maraniss, bestselling author and director of the Vanderbilt Sports & Society Initiative, the podcast features a diverse lineup of guests—including athletes, authors, activists, and thought leaders—who bring unique perspectives on topics ranging from sports history and social justice to personal resilience and cultural change.
-Whether you're a sports enthusiast, history buff, or curious thinker, "On The Ball" is your ticket to meaningful dialogue and inspiring storytelling.
+"On The Ball with Andrew Maraniss" is a captivating podcast that explores the intersection of sports, culture, and politics through thought-provoking conversations.
+Hosted by Andrew Maraniss, bestselling author and director of the Vanderbilt Sports & Society Initiative, the podcast features a diverse lineup of guests—including athletes, authors, activists, and thought leaders—who bring unique perspectives on topics ranging from sports history and social justice to personal resilience and current events.
+Whether you're a sports fan, history buff, or curious thinker, "On The Ball" is your ticket to meaningful dialogue and inspiring storytelling.

 Listen now on Spotify, Apple Podcasts, or wherever you get your podcasts.